Cancer remission is when the signs and symptoms of cancer have lessened or are undetectable. Being in remission is not the same as being cancer free.

 The most common type of treatment during remission is maintenance chemotherapy.
 This is chemo that’s given regularly to stop the cancer from spreading.

-Maintenance therapy shouldn’t make you feel worse.
-If you find that the side effects start to become too much for you, talk to your doctor.
+Maintenance therapy shouldn‘t make you feel worse.
+If you find that the side effects start to become too much for you, talk with your doctor.
 They may take you off maintenance therapy.

-Maintenance therapy may also become less effective over time, in which case your doctor may stop the therapy to help ensure your cancer doesn’t become resistant to chemo.
+Maintenance therapy may also become less effective over time, in which case your doctor may stop the therapy to help make sure your cancer doesn’t become resistant to chemo.

 For some people, cancer remission can last a lifetime.
 Others may have their cancer come back, which is called a recurrence.

 Types of cancer recurrence

 - Local.
 The cancer comes back in the place it was originally found.